-The programme will place you at the cutting edge of knowledge and practice of the prevention, treatment and rehabilitation of soft tissue injuries and will ensure you are well prepared for a career in sport and exercise therapy.
+The programme balances practice with theory and stresses the importance of a value-led approach to physical education and coaching.
+The programme will place you at the cutting edge of knowledge and practice and will ensure you are well prepared for a career in physical education and sports coaching.

 - Duration – 4 years full-time | 8 years part-time

 - School – School of Science, Technology and Health